Upcoming events

 Register

-You are invited to the Dinner Educational Program "Electrocution of Electrician Doing Testing" on Wednesday, May 15, 2024 from 6:00 - 8:30pm at Zio Fraedo's in Pleasant Hill.
+You are invited to the Dinner Educational Program "Wildland-Urban Interface Zones: Lessons Learned from Recent Wildfires" on Wednesday, April 16th from 6:00 - 8:00pm at Zio Fraedo's in Pleasant Hill.

 Biography